qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ---

-A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
+> A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
 Those systems enable advanced data analysis and similarity-search operations that extend well beyond the traditional, structured query approach of conventional databases.

-Most of the millions of terabytes of data that we're generating each day is unstructured —images, videos, audio, social media content, documents, and more.
-This means we can no longer fit our data into rows and columns.
+Most of the millions of terabytes of data we generate each day is **unstructured**.
+Think about all those meal pictures you take, the PDFs shared at work, or podcasts you save to listen to later even though you probably never will.
+None of it fits neatly into rows and columns.

-Unstructured data doesn’t follow a strict format or schema, making it challenging for conventional databases to handle.
-Yet, it’s exactly this unstructured data that holds the most potential for AI, machine learning, and modern search technologies.
+Unstructured data doesn’t follow a strict format or schema, making it difficult for conventional databases to manage.
+Yet, it’s exactly this unstructured data that holds the most potential for **AI**, **machine learning**, and **modern search engines**.

 Vector databases are built to make sense of this complexity, allowing us to find meaning and connections within massive, unstructured datasets.

 ### The Challenge With Traditional Databases